winitzki/scall/tutorial/programming_dhall.md

 ### The "Ord" typeclass

 This typeclass defines a method `le` for determining if one value is "less or equal than" another value, in the sense of a "partial order".
-It means to require that the relation "less or equal" should have the properties of reflexivity and transitivity:
+The relation "less or equal" should have the properties of reflexivity and transitivity:

 - Any value is less than equal to itself (**reflexivity**).
 - If `x` is less than or equal to `y`, and if `y` is less than or equal to `z`, then `x` is less than or equal to `z` (**transitivity**).